zheylmun/site/content/posts/designing_ergonomic_apis.md

 Developers want to make their code better in every language.
 Rust isn't unique in that regard, but it is unique in how it enables developers to identify where and how to make their code better.

-The result is that the really great crates in the Rust ecosystem are a joy to use.
+The result is that many crates in the Rust ecosystem are a joy to use.
-It's not just because the authors are genius programmers(many of them are).
+It's not just because the authors are genius programmers (many of them are).
 It's because they've spent the time to address areas that were flawed over and over again.
 You don't have to be a world famous open source developer to write great code in Rust.
 You just have to be willing to fix the things that can obviously be improved until you've built something incredible.